Reporting & Compliance

 If you need to change your W-4, complete a new W-4 Form and return it to Human Resources.
 Generally the change will be effective for pay periods from the first of the month following receipt of the form by Human Resources.

-Do not write "exempt" on line 7 of your W-4 form unless you are very sure you meet the requirements specified on the form.
+Do not write "exempt" below step 4C on your Form W-4 unless you are very sure you meet the requirements specified on the form.
 Claiming exemption from withholding when you have a tax liability may result in a substantial tax payment plus penalties when you file your tax return.

 Nonresident Aliens for U.S. Tax Purposes are subject to income tax withholding rules that may prevent the W-4 from being entered in the system as it was filled out.
 Foreign nationals expecting to receive wages need to complete documentation using Glacier, our online tax compliance system, to help in the determination of proper taxation.
 Request for access to the Glacier system for foreign nationals can be sent to firstname.lastname@example.org.
 Please include the first and last name, employee id (R#), and the number of paychecks per month.
 The employee will receive an email from email@example.com with login information for Glacier.
 Glacier forms may be returned to Doak Hall, Room 135 or to firstname.lastname@example.org in pdf format.
 Please be sure to sign forms before submitting.
 For questions on Glacier documents, please call (806)742-3211 or email email@example.com.